Dazcam/Bioinformatics-tutorials/pages/hawk/hawk_env_settings.md

+---
+layout: page
+title: Be aware of HAWK environment settings
+description: Be aware of HAWK environment settings
+---

 Something to be aware of in Hawk is that Conda, python and R versions change depending on the environment you are in.
 This can be important